ali5ter/vmware_scripts/tmc/README.md

 ## Environment
 The [tmc_env.sh](tmc_env.sh) script can be sourced to provide the variables and some helper functions to help work with the TMC CLI (and API).
 All configuration can be modified in [tmc_config.sh](tmc_config.sh).

+These scripts rely on some tools as prerequisites: the TMC CLI (obviously), kubectl, jq and fzf.
+If you're using macOS, other than TMC, these are all available via [homebrew](https://brew.sh) and can be installed with

+`brew install kubectl jq fzf`

-Some helper functions that I find useful:
+Some helper functions that the [tmc_env.sh](tmc_env.sh) script provides which you might find useful:
 | Function Name | Use |
 | :------- | ------- |
 | set_up \[unstable\|stable\] | checks for an existing login context and adds one if you want it... if you don't pass the stack name then it will default to 'unstable' |